 You’re about to get started and – oh no – you realize you have literally no idea how to use it.
 Do you put it on your penis?
 In your partner’s butt?
 Do you have to work it in, or do you just throw it on there?
 Questions, questions, questions.

 Don’t panic – it’s easier than you think.
-Here’s how to use anal lube in 4 easy steps.
+Here’s how to use lube for anal play in 4 easy steps.

 Step 1: Warm it up and grab a towel

 First thing’s first, grab a towel and have it nearby, or put it down on the bed.
 It will help you to clean up and protect your bedsheets from any spill-over.

 After that, you should warm the lube up.
 This isn’t technically necessary, but lube is seriously cold, so I’d absolutely recommend it.
 All you have to do to warm it up is put some of it in the palm of your hands and then rub them together until it feels less chilly.